MattB17/SystemsProgramming/Linux/theEnvironment.md

   * now when bash searches for commands it will also search in `$HOME/bin`
 * `export PATH`
   * tells the shell to make the contents of `PATH` available to child processes of this shell

+The prompt is defined by an environment variable named PS1